ADA-research/Sparkle/Examples/configuration_quality.md

 Add a configurable solver (here for vehicle routing) with a wrapper containing the executable name of the solver and a string of command line parameters, without running the solver yet

-The solver directory should contain the solver executable, the `sparkle_smac_wrapper` wrapper, and a `.pcs` file describing the configurable parameters
+The solver directory should contain the solver executable, the `sparkle_solver_wrapper.py` wrapper, and a `.pcs` file describing the configurable parameters

 `sparkle add_solver --deterministic False Examples/Resources/CVRP/Solvers/VRP_SISRs/`